ZinkDigital/boson/README.md

 # Documentation
 ## BsonPath

-BsonPath expressions target a Bson structure with the same logic JsonPath expressions target a JSON structure and XPath targeted an XML document.
+BosonPath expressions target a Bson structure with the same logic JsonPath expressions target a JSON structure and XPath target an XML document.
 Unlike in JsonPath, there is no reference of a "root member object", instead if you want to specify a path starting from the root the expression must begin with a dot (example: `.key`).

 BsonPath expressions use the dot-notation: `key1.key2[0].key3`.